What is Sudden Infant Death Syndrome (SIDS)?

 Avoid Bed Sharing

-Room sharing, but not bed sharing, is recommended.
-There is evidence that this arrangement decreases the risk of SIDS as much as 50 percent.
-Recently, scientific studies have shown that bed sharing between mother and baby, and others, can alter sleep patterns of the mother and her baby.
-Devices which claim to make bed sharing “safe,” such as co-sleepers or positioners are not advised, care should be taken to avoid using soft sleep surfaces.
-If a mother chooses to sleep in the same bed with her baby, although not recommended, care should be taken to avoid using soft sleep surfaces.
-Quilts, blankets, pillows, comforters or other similar soft materials should not be placed under the baby.
-Do not smoke or use substances such as alcohol or drugs, which may make waking difficult.
-It is also important to be aware that unlike cribs, which are designed to meet safety standards for babies, adult beds are not designed for a baby, and may carry a risk of accidental entrapment and suffocation.
+Room-sharing but not bed-sharing is advised.
+Studies show this decreases the risk of SIDS as much as 50 percent.
+These studies show that bed sharing between mother and baby, and others, can alter sleep patterns of the mother and her baby.
+Devices which claim to make bed-sharing “safe” such as co-sleepers or positioners are not advised, care should be taken to avoid using soft sleep surfaces.
+If a mother chooses to sleep in the same bed with her baby, even though this is not advised, care should be taken to avoid using soft sleep surfaces.
+Quilts, blankets, pillows, comforters, or other soft materials should not be placed under the baby.
+Do not smoke or use substances such as alcohol or drugs, which may make it hard to wake.
+Unlike cribs, which are made to meet safety standards for babies, adult beds are not made for a baby.
+They may carry a risk of your baby being trapped and suffocated on accident.

-Do not smoke when you are pregnant and do not let anyone smoke around your baby.
-Keep your entire home and all of your cars and other vehicles smoke-free to protect your baby.
-Babies and young children exposed to smoke have more colds and other diseases, as well as an increased risk of SIDS.
+Do not smoke when you are pregnant and do not allow others to smoke around your baby.
+Keep all of your home, your car, and other vehicles smoke-free to protect your baby.
+Babies and young children exposed to smoke have more colds and other disease, as well as an increased risk of SIDS.

-If your baby seems sick, call your physician or clinic right away.
-Parents should take their babies for regular well-baby check-ups and routine immunizations.
-Claims that immunizations increase the risk of SIDS are not supported by research, and babies who receive their scheduled immunizations are less likely to die of SIDS.
-If a baby ever has an incident where he or she stops breathing and turns blue or limp, the baby should be medically evaluated for the cause of such an incident.
+If your baby seems sick, call your doctor or clinic right away.
+Parents should take their babies for routine well baby check-ups and immunizations.
+Claims that immunizations increase the risk of SIDS are not proven by research.
+Babies who receive their scheduled immunizations are less likely to die of SIDS.
+If a baby ever has an event where they stop breathing and turn blue or limp, the baby should be checked by a doctor to figure out the cause.

 Breastfeed Your Baby